Investor Resources

 A single-tenant property is a commercial property leased by a singular entity to conduct commercial activities.

 Examples include gas stations, early learning centers, warehouses, stand-alone shops or restaurants, pharmacies, or other commercial spaces.
 These businesses are often low-risk and generally considered to have a strong demand when in prime locations.
-A gas station is an example of single-tenant real estate

-How is a Single-Tenant Property Governed?
+How is a Single Tenancy Property Governed?

 Triple net leases (NNN) are considered standard practice in single-tenant deals.
 A NNN places obligations such as building expenses, real estate taxes, insurance, and maintenance onto the lessee on top of the cost of rent and utilities.
 The lessor generally covers structural repairs.